 , Scott is an “appellate specialist” who comes “highly recommended” by clients.
 In 2013, the New York Law Journal

-Scott’s appellate practice is national in scope, with a particular focus on New York-based matters: since joining Mayer Brown in 2004, Scott has argued appeals in the U.S. Court of Appeals for the Second Circuit and the Appellate Divisions for the First and Second Departments, and he has authored more than 30 briefs filed in the New York Court of Appeals, the Appellate Divisions, and the Second Circuit.
-He has also authored briefs filed in the U.S. Supreme Court, the U.S. Courts of Appeals for the Fifth, Seventh, and Eighth Circuits, and state appellate courts throughout the country.
+Scott’s appellate practice is national in scope, with a particular focus on New York-based matters: since joining Mayer Brown in 2004, Scott has argued appeals in the US Court of Appeals for the Second Circuit and the Appellate Divisions for the First and Second Departments; he will argue his first case in the New York Court of Appeals in September 2015.
+Scott has authored approximately 75 appellate briefs, including approximately three dozen filed in the New York appellate courts (the Court of Appeals, the Appellate Divisions, and the Second Circuit), and others filed all around the country (including in the US Supreme Court, the US Courts of Appeals for the Fifth, Seventh, Eighth, and Eleventh Circuits, and multiple state appellate courts).

 In addition to handling purely appellate matters, Scott regularly briefs and argues complex issues at the trial-court level.
-During the past three years, Scott has served as lead legal strategy counsel during eight high-stakes jury trials.
+In the past four years, Scott has served as lead legal strategy counsel during ten high-stakes jury trials.
 In addition, he has handled pre-trial motions practice and appellate preservation for over a dozen other cases that have either gone to trial or been resolved prior to trial.
 As legal strategy counsel before and during trials, Scott handles all aspects of appellate preservation, including drafting and arguing motions in limine, dispositive motions, directed-verdict and post-trial motions, proposed jury instructions and verdict forms, and exhibit objections.
+Scott regularly publishes and lectures on the subject of appellate preservation.